 Or perhaps you’re just the victim of a dark indoor wedding photography location.
 As a matter of a fact, sometimes the most romantic and charming locations are dimly lit.
 That is some of what makes it so charming… but it also can make your job a lot harder.

-Another thing to think about is if you are a natural light photographer, and you are shooting in poor lighting conditions, or you are without the option of using the sun or backlighting, or your flash is distracting to your couple and their guests and it ruins their experience with you, you also need to find a way to use your surroundings to take photos for your couples.
+Another thing to think about is if you are a natural light photographer, and you are shooting in poor lighting conditions, or you are without the option of using the sun or backlighting, or your flash is distracting to your couple and their guests and it ruins their experience with you, you also need to find a way to use your surroundings to take photos of your couples.
 Even if you can use flash, what happens if something goes wrong with your equipment and you have to resort shooting without it?

-As a company that specializes in color correction services for photographers, we’ve heard many stories from pros of various situations that can happen.
+As a company that specializes in color correction services for photographers, we’ve heard many stories from the pros of various situations that can happen.
 Regardless of the situation, shooting dark photography without flash can be challenging and often frustrating for you.
 We’ve gathered a few tips for you to use during your shoots so you can combat this issue and provide stunning photos your couples will love.

 Work with Ambient Light